phase2/outrigger-unison/README.md

 The directory that you run the ``unison.sh`` script from is the directory that will be synchronized with the mount point you specified in your project docker-compose.yml (/var/www in the above examle).

+If you omit the ``ProjectName`` argument, the name of the current directory will be used.

 2. Start your project containers normally.
 ```
 docker-compose up -d